 There is also the need to be reassured in times of crisis.
 Sometimes, we doubt ourselves because of nasty complexes, about our skills at work or the strength of our romantic relationships.
-This lack of confidence will urge you to beg for attention.
+This lack of confidence will urge you to beg for awareness.
 Often, after a long, hard day, we experience the need to feel listened to and understood by our partner, or to make sure our relationship is solid in moments of doubt.

 Demanding attention or seeing that we are envied, especially on social media, can create the illusion that our life is great, and some people cling on to that for reassurance.
 Unfortunately, there are cases where this hides a profound angst.

 If in practice everything seems to be going well in your life at the moment, you may have to go back further to understand the origin of why you constantly feel like something is lacking.
 As the author Lise Bourbeau explains, there are 5 wounds of the soul, and they leave many more marks than we think.
 Some people need displays of emotion to fill the emotional void from their past.
 A child who has suffered by not feeling supported by a parent of the opposite sex and who hasn’t received loving affection, or someone who has experienced a painful breakup; will have lacked emotional food and will be scared that the situation will happen again, so they go against the feeling of absence.

 This feeling and its consequences are often frustrating and produce the opposite of the desired effect.
 Indeed, those who want to get themselves noticed but aren’t natural should be quiet rather than talking about something which won’t do them any favours.
 Also, by feeling sorry for ourselves in order to make others feel sorry for us, we end up wearing down their patience and scaring them away.
 As they say, it is better to be noticed for your absence rather than for your presence.
 However, how do we do that when (we think) we need other people?